Lights, Camera, Action: The History of Cinematography

 The Studio Era

-Ahh…the Golden Age of Hollywood, also known as the Studio Era.
-After the introduction of sound, major film production studios in America began to dominate the scene, including Warner Bros, 20th Century Fox, Paramount, MGM, and RKO.
+The Golden Age of Hollywood, also known as the Studio Era.
+After the introduction of sound, major studios in the US began to dominate the scene, including Warner Bros, 20th Century Fox, Paramount, MGM, and RKO.
 Each company possessed its own visual language and expression on screen.
 For example, RKO specialized in charming musicals, creating stars like Fred Astaire and Ginger Rogers, while Warner Brothers was known for their action-packed gangster movies, launching careers for brute bad guys like Humphrey Bogart and James Cagney.

-At the time, the director of photography and film director working for these significant studios were required to abide by each studio’s defined visual style.
+At the time, the DP’s and directors working for these significant studios were required to abide by each studio’s defined visual style.
 Deviating from these established standards would mean running the risk of forfeiting your job.
 High expectations were in place for these individuals, as they were expected to produce quality work that kept audiences engaged and invested in the storyline.
 Despite these limitations, this strategy generated results, bringing about masterpieces and Hollywood classics, like The Wizard of Oz and Casablanca.

 While you would think such tight guidelines would thwart creativity, the approach actually inspired innovation and moved the needle forward for the movie industry.
 One such breakthrough emerged in 1941 when Orson Welles’ and Gregg Toland were working on the production of Citizen Kane.
 Toland’s curiosity led him to experiment with various lenses and lighting setups, which ultimately gave rise to the development of deep focus.
 In cinematography, deep focus refers to a technique that allows the many components of a complex shot to be captured simultaneously.